WeLoveSpeed/welovespeed.com/_talks/2021/micro_frontend.md

   video: ~
 en_US:
   title: "Micro-Front architecture, a driver for web performance?"
+  excerpt: >-
+    A feedback on the use of the Micro-Front architecture at Leroy Merlin.
+Time to Market, performance, resilience, we'll tell you everything!
   description: >-
     Micro-front architecture is increasingly being promoted in large companies, but there is very little feedback on webperf issues (multiplication of API calls, code duplication, increased number of resources, etc.).